kubernetes/kubernetes/docs/admin/kube-controller-manager.md

       --port=10252: The port that the controller-manager's http service runs on --profiling[=true]: Enable profiling via web interface host:port/debug/pprof/ --pv-recycler-increment-timeout-nfs=30: the increment of time added per Gi to ActiveDeadlineSeconds for an NFS scrubber pod
-      --pv-recycler-minimum-timeout-hostpath=60: The minimum ActiveDeadlineSeconds to use for a HostPath Recycler pod.
+      --pv-recycler-maximum-retry=3: Maximum number of attempts to recycle or delete a persistent volume --pv-recycler-minimum-timeout-hostpath=60: The minimum ActiveDeadlineSeconds to use for a HostPath Recycler pod.
 This is for development and testing only and will not work in a multi-node cluster.
       --pv-recycler-minimum-timeout-nfs=300: The minimum ActiveDeadlineSeconds to use for an NFS Recycler pod --pv-recycler-pod-template-filepath-hostpath="": The file path to a pod definition used as a template for HostPath persistent volume recycling.
 This is for development and testing only and will not work in a multi-node cluster.